-DE Abraham Wright now owns the longest starting streak on the team at 21, followed by OG Brian Daniels (18) and O-linemen Edwin Harrison and Tyler Polumbus (9 each).
+OG Brian Daniels owns the longest starting streak on the team at 20 games, with then next longest streak the 11 that OT Tyler Polumbus jas started.
 C Mark Fenton had owned the longest streak at 30 games, dating back to the first game of his sophomore season in 2004, but that streak ended due to the cracked fibula he suffered at Georgia.
-Daniels owns the most career starts with 41 (he was sidelined for a game with broken ribs early in 2005 or his streak would be continuous), followed by Billingsley (36), CB Lorenzo Sims (31), ILB Jordon Dizon (30) and ILB Thaddaeus Washington (29).
+DE Abraham Wright had started 22 in a row until sitting out the first series against Kansas State.
+Daniels owns the most career starts with 42 (he was sidelined for a game with broken ribs early in 2005 or his streak would be continuous), followed by Billingsley (36), ILB Jordon Dizon (32), CB Lorenzo Sims (31) and ILB Thaddaeus Washington (31).